- Publications and resources

 - the current registration holder (former owner) will need to initiate the transfer notice

-- you must have the ARN for the new owner.
+- you must have the ARN for the new owner - who will be notified to complete the transfer.

 - the current registration holder will need to complete Transfer of aircraft ownership form 027 Part 1 (pdf 114.51 KB) within 14 days after the change of ownership